 - Kresge Hall 4-544, 1860 Campus Drive, Evanston, IL 60208

-Danny works closely with MENA's director to manage and develop the program’s efforts in public engagement and outreach, its web and social media presence, and new projects and initiatives.
+Danny manages and develops the MENA Program’s efforts in public engagement and outreach, its web and social media presence, and new projects and initiatives.
 He produces MENA Dialogues, a series of video interviews with leading scholars, artists, and writers we host throughout the academic year.
 He coordinates our events, including the MENA Monday lecture series, the monthly speaker series at the Evanston Public Library, and other special events.
 He also edits and oversees the MENA Annual Report and manages our website as well as our Facebook and Twitter channels.

 Before joining MENA in November 2016, Danny was the Associate Director of the Center for Middle East Studies at the University of Denver’s Josef Korbel School of International Studies.
 He is the author of Reading Legitimation Crisis in Tehran (Prickly Paradigm Press, 2006) and co-editor of The People Reloaded: The Green Movement and the Struggle for Iran’s Future (Melville House, 2010), The Syria Dilemma (MIT Press, 2013), and Sectarianization: Mapping the New Politics of the Middle East (Hurst Publishers/Oxford University Press, 2017).